Tools

 • Comes with a lifetime guarantee.

-The Zevek Digital Moisture Meter is a very popular model on Amazon.co.uk with many positive reviews.
-For home use, it is a great tool and perfect if you want to use it for checking both the moisture levels in walls and testing firewood.
+The Zevek Digital Moisture Meter for home use, it is a great tool and perfect if you want to use it for checking both the moisture levels in walls and testing firewood.
 However, there are better models that we are more confident in recommending but overall it is not a bad tool.

-If you need a multi-purpose model then this is worth considering, if however you have looking for one just for testing firewood, go for the Stihl Moisture meter which is a similar price and better quality but it just lacks some of the more advanced features found on this model.
+If you need a multi-purpose model then this is worth considering which is why I thought it was worth including here, if however you are looking for one just for testing firewood, go for the Stihl Moisture meter which is a similar price and better quality but it just lacks some of the more advanced features found on this model.

 Compare the best prices from available sellers below